Showing posts with label Ohashido. Show all posts

 Different craftsman, different quality.
 That is what we saw on the previous Chronicle Ôhashidô (III).
 But was it just that?

-A tray of Ohashido pens by Yuichi Uehara (Maruzen Nihonbashi, Tokyo, 2019).
+A tray of Ôhashidô pens by Yûichi Uehara (Maruzen Nihonbashi, Tokyo, 2019).

-The current production of Ôhashidô pens, made by Yuichi Uehara, is anything but structured.
+The current production of Ôhashidô pens, made by Yûichi Uehara, is anything but structured.
 What you see on his table at sale events is what you get.
 There are no model names, no documents attached, no warranty card...
 At most we have some features that show up on a number of his pens, but not always.
 Current Ôhashidô pens can be very simple or very “giboshi”; in plain ebonite or with some form of urushi coating; black or colorful;… And in the end, each of them is unique.

-The Eichi Uehara's Ôhashidô pen.
+The Eiichi Uehara's Ôhashidô pen.

 Pro I (プロI): The luxury pen, recommended for long writing sessions.
 It implements two movable rings, one of them made of 18 K gold, to adjust the balance of the pen.